Mike Salinas (drag racer): Early career

 Salinas was introduced to racing by his dad who raced during the 60’s and 70’s at Fremont Drag Strip and Little Bonneville in California.
-From 2001 to 2009, Mike began competing in the Nostalgia Eliminator 1 and 7.0 Pro Class at his home tracks in Bakersfield and Sacramento.
+From 2001 to 2009, he began competing in the Nostalgia Eliminator 1 and 7.0 Pro Class at his home tracks in Bakersfield and Sacramento.
 In 2009, he decided to pursue his professional license and received his NHRA license in Top Fuel at the Texas Motorplex.

 NHRA Top Fuel Dragster & Pro Mod

-In 2011, Mike made his professional debut in NHRA Top Fuel on a part-time schedule.
+In 2011, Salinas made his professional debut in NHRA Top Fuel on a part-time schedule.
 It wouldn't be until 2018 where he would begin racing on a full-time schedule.

-In 2021, he made his Professional debut in a second category, Pro Mod, competing in the NHRA E3 Spark Plugs Series while simultaneously competing in Top Fuel.
+In 2021, Salinas made his Professional debut in a second category, Pro Mod, competing in the NHRA E3 Spark Plugs Series while simultaneously competing in Top Fuel.

-Throughout his professional career he has secured 9 event wins, reset multiple speed and track records, and became the first person in Motorsports History to reach 300 mph in the 1/8th mile.
+Throughout his professional career, Salinas has secured nine event wins, reset multiple speed and track records, and became the first person in Motorsports History to reach 300 mph in the 1/8th mile.